-Made of pasteurized cow’s milk, Ulloa is produced in Galicia, Northwestern Spain.
-It is available in both farmstead and industrial versions where the former ones are seldom sold, occasionally at local markets.
-Arzúa Ulloa is sometimes referred to as 'Queso de Ulloa’, and 'Queixo do Pays', which means ‘cheese from the land’.
-This pale soft cheese is a bit creamy, but becomes stronger if it ripens for a longtime.
-It has a smooth, waxy and pliable rind dotted with sporadic blue or white mold spots.
-The interior paste has a smooth velvety texture, and colors of ivory.
-The cheese tastes clear, light sweet and creamy similar to Tetilla.
-It is a perfect cheese as a dessert, and when melted on a toast it tastes amazing.
+Ulloa (Arzúa Ulloa) cheese is made using pasteurised or unpasteurised cow’s milk in Galicia, Northwestern Spain, with Arzúa-A Ulloa Protected designation of origin (PDO) status.
+It is available in both farm-made Arzúa Ulloa (Arzúa Ulloa de Granxa) and aged Arzúa Ulloa (Arzúa Ulloa curado), that has been aged for at least six months.
+Arzúa Ulloa is sometimes referred to as 'Queso de Ulloa' and 'Queixo do Pays', which means ‘cheese from the land’.
+It is matured for a minimum of six days and is a bit creamy but becomes stronger after ripening for a long time.
+It has a smooth, thin and pliable rind dotted with sporadic blue or white mould spots.
+The ivory paste has a smooth velvety texture.
+The cheese tastes clear, lightly sweet and creamy, similar to Tetilla.
+It is a perfect cheese as a dessert, and when melted on toast, it tastes fantastic.